gmgeo/osmic/tools/export.md

 * [osm-carto-svg-color.yaml](https://github.com/gmgeo/osmic/blob/master/tools/config/osm-carto-svg-color.yaml) exports icons in SVG format like they are currently used in [openstreetmap-carto](https://github.com/gravitystorm/openstreetmap-carto) i.e. with 1px padding and without halo and re-colours them according to their colour scheme.
 * [overpass-turbo-png.yaml](https://github.com/gmgeo/osmic/blob/master/tools/config/overpass-turbo-png.yaml) exports icons in PNG format for Overpass Turbo, all in the same colour with halos, retina version and without subdirectories.
 * [shields.yaml](https://github.com/gmgeo/osmic/blob/master/tools/config/shields.yaml) exports icons with shields.
+* [small-collection.yaml](https://github.com/gmgeo/osmic/blob/master/tools/config/small-collection.yaml) exports a subset of icons demonstrating the ability to specify which icons exactly should be included in the export.
 * [sprites.yaml](https://github.com/gmgeo/osmic/blob/master/tools/config/sprites.yaml) exports the icons in a sprite like [this one](https://github.com/gmgeo/osmic/blob/master/icons@2x.png).

 Such a configuration file must be supplied to the script as parameter e.g. execute `./tools/export.py tools/shields.yaml` in the main folder of Osmic.
 Additionally the following parameters can be specified at the command line (execute `export.py -h` for details):